Best Running Rain Jackets of 2023

 Cons:

 The Montbell Rain Trekker Jacket is a feature-filled jacket that earned high marks from our testers for its waterproofness and breathability.
 Montbell built this jacket using a single piece of fabric.
-This unique K-Mono Cut design reduces both weight and the number of seams for better protection from the elements.
-Any seams are fully sealed to prevent moisture entry.
+This unique K-Mono Cut design reduces both weight of the jacket and the number of seams for improved protection from the elements.
+Montbell bases many of its designs on the Japanese concept of “Ki-no-bi,” which essentially translates to “Function is Beauty,” something the company takes to heart with their designs.
+The fully sealed seams prevent moisture from seeping in.

 The Gore-Tex Infinium Windstopper waterproof membrane is paired with a 20-denier nylon outer with a durable water-repellent (DWR) coating to create a lightweight yet protective two-layer jacket that our testers found functions well on both rainy days and in winter snowstorms.
 Multiple adjustment points on the hood, cuffs, and hem allow for a customizable fit to optimize comfort and better protect from wet weather.